-The Desert Triangle Print Carpeta is a collaborative project born from the mind of self-proclaimed art agitator Karl “Krrrl” Whitaker, who wished to prove that artistic merit exists within the desert of the American Southwest.
-Krrrl traveled around the region known as the desert triangle, recruiting 29 other artists living and working in Tucson, Albuquerque, and El Paso to collaborate on a print portfolio.
-These artists were given no other instructions but to print on a 22-x-30-inch paper and to avoid total abstraction.
-Through these works, the exhibition explores the following themes: gender and sexuality, religious and spiritual icons, personal narratives, social and political critique, and a sense of place.
+The Desert Triangle Print Carpeta is a collaborative project born from the mind of self-proclaimed art agitator Karl “Krrrl” Whittaker, who wished to prove that artistic merit exists within the desert of the American Southwest.
+Krrrl traveled around the region known as the desert triangle, recruiting twenty-nine other artists living and working in Tucson, Albuquerque, and El Paso to collaborate on a print portfolio.
+These artists were given no other instructions but to print on a 22 x 30-inch paper and to avoid total abstraction.
+Through these works, the exhibition explores the following themes: gender and sexuality, religious and spiritual icons, personal narratives, social and political critique, and sense of place.